Modeling Information Great Northern's Kettle Falls Branch

 Across from the depot several grain elevators and warehouses were served by GN.

-The siding in front of these building does not show up very well in the picture.
+The siding in front of these building does not show up very well in this picture.

 The elevator and red buildings would make a neat model.